legokidlogan/fiducial-fez/README.md

 To run the lua script, open a command prompt and use the `cd` command to navigate to the top-level folder of this repo in your local files.
 Then, use `lua52 ./printcode/lua/add_fez_gcode.lua`.
 Replace `lua52` with `lua51` if you installed lua 5.1, etc. It will then create a `test_out.txt` file with the gcode to be copied and pasted into the blank space you made earlier in the gcode file.
 Now you can start printing!

 Since not all printers support a gcode command to pause the print and wait for user input, whenever the print needs to change filament, it will rise up and move side-to-side to get your attention.
 When it does, use your printer's control interface to pause the print, cut the filament, swap the rolls, and extrude until the new filament is fully in.
 Then, resume the print and wait for the side-to-side to stop, where it will then release some filament in the air to ensure the nozzle is good to go (some printers suddenly eject filament when resuming a print, emptying the nozzle).
 While it does this, carefully collect the loose filament onto a folded paper towel and *gently* wipe the nozzle clean without disturbing its position.

-Something to note for the baseplates (the grids that tiles can be placed into), is they print in white, black, then an arbitrary third filament.
-The third filament is for a small plus sign in the top right corner, used for orienting the grid when taking pictures.
-You can use whatever color you want, but in my prints, I used orange.